 Keep your plants healthy to prevent pest infestations.
 As we discussed in the cultural control section, water-stressed plants are most susceptible, so use consistent watering as a preventative method.
 Well-moistened soil will also prevent infestations.
 If you’ve come across a seriously damaged plant that is infested with mite spiders, remove the entire plant and throw it away to keep its spread at bay.
 And, as we mentioned before, wipe the dust from plant leaves to assist in keeping conditions disadvantageous for these important pests.

 Q: What are the first signs of spider mites?

 A: It starts with yellow stippling on leaves.
 Occasionally, you’ll see what looks like spiderwebs between leaves, too.

 Q: What do spider mites do to humans?

 A: They can’t do much directly.
 But they cause a lot of grief if they get out of hand in gardens.

 Q: Can plants recover from spider mites?

 A: They can, as long as action is taken as soon as possible.

 Q: Where do spider mites come from, anyway?

-A: Honestly, mites are so tiny that you might be carrying them into your garden or indoor grow room yourself.
-They can ride in on your skin, your shoes, your clothes.
-Your dog or cat might have mites on them.
-But the most common source for spider mites is actually live plants.
-It’s a good idea to quarantine plants, even ones you purchase at garden centers or are given by friends, for a couple weeks before putting them where you want them to end up.
-This way, you catch the pests before they can make it onto your established plants.
+A: These mites are so tiny that you might be carrying them into your garden or indoor grow room yourself, but the most common source for spider mites is actually live plants.
+It’s a good idea to quarantine new plants for a couple of weeks before putting them among your other plants.